This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Shaping The Mustache and Sideburns

-For sideburns, hold your hair taut while trimming downward in small, controlled motions.
-Keep checking facial symmetry in your mirror – what looks even on one side should match the other.
+For sideburns, use a steady hand to trim downward in short, controlled motions.
+Keep checking the symmetry—what’s on one side should mirror the other.

 Tips for Achieving a Natural Finish